damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/developer-marketing/index.md

 ## Current activities

-- Maintain a [social media](/handbook/marketing/developer-relations/developer-marketing/social-media/) presence which is friendly and responsive.
+- Maintain a [social](/handbook/marketing/developer-relations/developer-advocacy/social-media) presence which is friendly and responsive.
 - Publish an active [blog](/handbook/marketing/developer-relations/developer-marketing/blog/) with useful content relevant to GitLab users.
 - Introduce [monthly themes](/handbook/marketing/developer-relations/developer-marketing/monthly/) exploring content from multiple perspectives, and levels of experience.
 - Publish a twice-monthly email newsletter you can sign up to on [our contact page](https://about.gitlab.com/contact/).